syarul/closet/README.md

 ## Compiling

+You can automate compilation with the webpack loader [https://github.com/syarul/webpack-closet-type](https://github.com/syarul/webpack-closet-type)

+`npm install webpack-closet-type`

-To compile use the compiler executable
+To manually compile use the compiler executable

 `npm install -g closet-type`